Turnout

 Identify Common Reasons for SSDI Denials

-Many SSDI applications face rejection, often due to insufficient medical evidence, not following treatment plans, or failing to meet credit requirements.
-It's disheartening, but the three most common reasons for denials are:
+Many claims are denied, often due to insufficient medical evidence, not following procedures, or failing to meet credit requirements.
+It's disheartening, but the common reasons are:

 1. The ability to perform other types of work